 Our prototype includes a WF editor which allows to create new WF schemes and to correctly change existing ones.
 Each time a modified WF schema is released, a new schema version is generated and stored in the repository.
-First of all, we allow designers to restrict the set of migratable instances by specifying appropriate selection predicates (based on WF attributes).
-For the selected instances the system automatically checks compliance using the compliance rules presented in Theorems 1-3.
-At this point it is important to mention that using these formal statements (and the respective proofs) has helped us to come to a complete solution without implementation holes.
+Additionally, if the user wants the system to do so, compliance is checked for all running WF instances based on the old WF schema so far.
 Afterwards, all compliant instances are migrated to the new WF schema version by correctly adapting their markings and related data structures (e.g., user worklists).
-The results of such a migration process are summarized in a Migration Report (see figure 6 for an example).
-Figure 6 shows the WF schema version V2 resulting from a change of the WF schema medical treatment (V1) depicted in figure 5, namely the insertion of a new activity diabetes test.
-Figure 6 also shows the two instances from figure 5 after change propagation: Instance 1 has been compliant with WF schema version V2 and has therefore been migrated to V2, whereas Instance 2 remains unchanged since it is not compliant with V2 (cf. figure 6).
+The results of such a migration process are summarized in a Migration Report (see Fig. 6 for an example).
+Fig. 6 shows the WF schema version V2 resulting from a change of the WF schema medical treatment (V1) depicted in Fig. 5, namely the insertion of a new activity diabetes test.
+Fig. 6 also shows the two instances from Fig. 5 after change propagation: Instance 1 has been compliant with WF schema version V2 and has therefore been migrated to V2, whereas Instance 2 remains unchanged since it is not compliant with V2 (cf. Fig. 6).